RISCVtestbed/riscvtestbed.github.io/_documentation/running_riscv.md

 You must first `ssh` to the `riscv-login` server where you will compile your code.
 The compiled code is then run on the RISC-V nodes using Slurm.

-> NOTE: `riscv-login` will be 'at risk' Friday 23rd February AM during essential system maintenance.

 ### List of available nodes

 | Description  | Hostname | # of cores | DRAM | Status |